joseotaviorf/oh-my-pi/scripts/dependency_handling/README.md

 - Satisfied by: a path the satisfies this redundant dependency.

   For example:
-  `python3 find_redundant_dependencies.py -d bietlejuice.dw_datamarts_for_sale -v 3 -c redundancies.csv`
+  `python3 find_redundant_dependencies.py -d bietlejuice.dw_user -v 3 -c redundancies.csv`

-  Will check for redundancies in `bietlejuice.dw_datamarts_for_sale`, print them on console with maximum detail, and write to the file redundancies.csv.
+  Will check for redundancies in `bietlejuice.dw_user`, print them on console with maximum detail, and write to the file redundancies.csv.

   `python3 find_redundant_dependencies.py -v 0 -c redundancies.csv`